 Our keynote speakers and panellists

-We are pleased to welcome a great line-up of speakers and panellists for Valuing our Life Support Systems 2019.
-For the plenaries, we have invited inspiring keynote speakers to reflect on the past 10 years of natural capital thinking and to discuss the latest innovations in natural capital research, policy and practice.
-In addition to new ideas, we will hear what works in practice to take us forward.
+We were pleased to welcome a great line-up of speakers and panellists for Valuing our Life Support Systems 2019.
+For the plenaries, we invited inspiring keynote speakers to reflect on the past 10 years of natural capital thinking and to discuss the latest innovations in natural capital research, policy and practice.
+In addition to new ideas, we heard what works in practice to take us forward.

 Setting the challenge